Jim Balderston received a BAA in photography from Ryerson University in Toronto. He has worked as a photographer, master printer and educator.

-Andrew is the coordinator of the photography program and has been teaching photography and darkroom practices for more than twenty years.
 "Photography, for me, has always been a means of self-discovery and self-expression, as well as a basic appreciation of the visual world and the quality of light.
 Each photographic session poses new questions and, potentially, opens new avenues into my perception and comprehension of my role within this mortal carnival.
 I'm not much of a writer, I can't paint or sculpt, and self-consciousness has always prevented me from acting, yet I need a voice; a vehicle by which I can deliver my thoughts and feelings to anyone willing to listen, and photography has long been that voice.
 Has anybody heard it?
 It's hard to say, yet I know I will continue "talking" 'til my stay here is over...

 I favour fine art black and white portraiture, conceptual still life and landscape photography, As an instructor, I attempt to both challenge and inspire my students, hopefully infecting them with the same passion I have for the craft.
 From the initial concept through to the finished print.
 I am consumed by a desire to succesfully communicate an idea or emotion, and it is this desire, as well as a simple enjoyment of the process which I most hope students derive from my classes".

 Jeff began his visual journey at a very young age......